On the existence of Hamiltonian cycles in hypercubes: Existence of Hamiltonian cycles

-This little trick performs a change of $k-1$ coordinates at any step, which is equivalent to describing a closed path in $\{0,1\}^k$ whose associated Euclidean distance is equal to $\sqrt{k-1}$.
-When $k$ is odd, $k-1$ will be even, and consequently, the change of $k-1$ coordinates would generate an even vertex, violating the Hamiltonian cycle constraint.
-On the other hand, an even value of $k$ implies that $k-1$ is an odd number, so the operation of changing the coordinates of the odd vertices will be equivalent to permutate the odd vertices over the entire sequence, preserving the fundamental property we are interested in to get a valid Hamiltonian cycle in $C(2,k)$.
-Then, just let $h \coloneqq k-1$ and we have a Hamiltonian path whose associated Euclidean distance is $\sqrt{h}$.
+This little trick performs a change of $k-1$ coordinates at each step, which yields a path in $\{0,1\}^k$ whose associated Euclidean distance is $\sqrt{k-1}$.
+When $k$ is odd, $k-1$ is even; hence a change of $k-1$ coordinates preserves parity.
+Starting from an even (respectively, odd) vertex, one can only reach even (respectively, odd) vertices, which precludes a Hamiltonian cycle.
+On the other hand, an even value of $k$ implies that $k-1$ is odd, so the operation of changing the coordinates of the odd vertices is equivalent to permuting the odd vertices over the entire sequence, preserving the fundamental property required to obtain a valid Hamiltonian cycle in $C(2,k)$.
+Then, let $h \coloneqq k-1$.
+We have a Hamiltonian cycle whose associated Euclidean distance is $\sqrt{h}$.